Getting a car driver’s licence involves gradually progressing through a series of stages until you qualify for a full licence.

 - Step 2

-You must be at least 15 years and 9 months old to start the process of completing and passing a learner's theory test before you can get your learner's permit (L's).
+You can be 15 years and 9 months old to start the process of completing and passing your learner's theory test to get your learner's permit (L's).

-You can only be issued a learner's permit when you are at least 16 years old.
+You can only be issued your learner's permit when you are at least 16 years old.

 To get your L's you'll need to:

-- study for and pass a theory test
+- study for and pass the learner's theory test

-- attend a Service SA centre to provide evidence of identity, have your photo taken, and apply for your learner's permit.
+- attend a Service SA centre to provide proof of your identity, have your photo taken, and apply for your L's.

 Your learner's permit will be valid for 2 years.